 Developmental and Life-Course Criminology, Juvenile Delinquency, Measurement, Quantitative Methods

-My substantive teaching interests include developmental and life-course criminology, juvenile delinquency, and criminological theory.
-My methodological teaching interests are wide-ranging and include research methods and statistics, item response theory, structural equation modeling, multilevel modeling, counterfactual methods, and latent class methods.
+His substantive teaching interests include developmental and life-course criminology, juvenile delinquency, and criminological theory and his methodological teaching interests are wide-ranging and include research methods and statistics, item response theory, structural equation modeling, multilevel modeling, counterfactual methods, and latent class methods.

-I am originally from Maryland and enjoy trail running, cooking, and fixing things in my spare time.
-I received a B.S. in Physics and Psychology from Rutgers University and an M.A. and Ph.D. in Criminology, Law & Society from the University of Florida.
-I joined the faculty at Temple University in 2015 following four years on faculty at the University of Texas at San Antonio.
-I am a past recipient of the Harry Frank Guggenheim Dissertation Fellowship and the ACJS-SAGE Junior Faculty Teaching Award.
+Jeff is originally from Maryland and enjoys hiking and fixing things in his spare time.
+He received a B.S. in Physics and Psychology from Rutgers University and an M.A. and Ph.D. in Criminology, Law & Society from the University of Florida.
+He joined the faculty at Temple University in 2015 following four years on faculty at the University of Texas at San Antonio.
+He is a past recipient of the Harry Frank Guggenheim Dissertation Fellowship and the ACJS-SAGE Junior Faculty Teaching Award.

 Ward, J.T., McConaghy, M. & Bennett, J.Z.
 (2018).
 Differential applicability of criminological theories to individuals?
 The case of social learning vis-à-vis social control.
 Crime & Delinquency, 64, 510-541.